Basanta Kumar Das (Indian politician): Personal life

-He was married to Tarangini Debi, a independence activist and a leading figure among the women of Midnapore district during the Indian independence movement.
+He was married to Tarangini Debi, an independence activist and a leading figure among the women of Midnapore district during the Indian independence movement.

 Death

-Basanta Kumar Das died in 1 December 1984 when he was 86 years, leaving his widowed wife and 5 children and his grandchildren.
+Basanta Kumar Das died on 1 December 1984 when he was 86 years, leaving his widowed wife and 5 children and his grandchildren.
 In his village, Ramchak his one storied Mud house still stands.
 He had established a school, Khejuri Adarsha Vidyapith in his native place Khejuri.
 One of his sons, Paresh Kanti Das was an MLA from Bangla Congress.